Codimension two souls and cancellation phenomena: The Dichotomy Principle and its applications

 \begin{thm} {\bf (Dichotomy Principle)}\ If $f$ is a homotopy self-equivalence of $S^7\times\cptwom$, then $f$ is homotopic to a diffeomorphism if and only if $f$ has trivial normal invariant. \end{thm}

-In other words, there is a dichotomy: either $f$ is homotopic to a diffeomorphism else $f$ is not even normally cobordant to the identity.
-We shall prove Theorem~\ref{thm: main dichotomy} later in Section~\ref{sec: dichotomy proof and skeleton filtrations}, and now focus on its applications.
+In other words, there is a dichotomy: Either $f$ is homotopic to a diffeomorphism or else $f$ is not even normally cobordant to the identity.
+We shall prove Theorem~\ref{thm: main dichotomy} later in Section~\ref{sec: dichotomy proof and skeleton filtrations}, and here we shall focus on its applications.